-The Tax Cuts and Jobs Act (TCJA) provides for a new 20% tax deduction on “qualified business income” (QBI).
+In December 2017, the Tax Cuts and Jobs Act (TCJA) was signed into law.
+It provided for a new 20% tax deduction on “qualified business income” (QBI).
 Under Internal Revenue Code (IRC) Section 199A, income from rental real estate businesses qualifies as QBI if the business and related rental income qualifies as trade or business income under IRC Section 162.
-It is important for taxpayers who own real estate to demonstrate that they are operating a real estate business as a trade or business and not holding real estate purely for investment.
+The Section 199A deduction is scheduled to automatically expire in December 2025.
+During his presidential campaign, Biden proposed eliminating the 199A deduction for high income taxpayers, although that elimination has not been included in his most recent budget proposals.
+To claim the current 199A deduction, it is important for taxpayers who own real estate to demonstrate that they are operating a real estate business as a trade or business and not holding real estate purely for investment.
 In early 2019, the IRS issued Notice 2019-7.
 This notice provides a safe harbor for landlords to qualify for the IRC Section 199A deduction.
-There are three requirements that must be met in order to qualify for the safe harbor:
+There are three requirements that must be met to qualify for the safe harbor:

 - Separate books and records must be maintained to reflect income and expenses for each rental real estate enterprise.

 - At least 250 or more hours of rental services must be performed by the taxpayer or other individuals (i.e., plumbers, landscapers, contractors, property managers) per year with respect to the rental enterprise.
 The activities that count towards the 250-hour requirement include landlord-related duties such as repairs and

 maintenance, collecting rent, reviewing tenant applications, spending time with tenants, etc.